 A woman might spend hours a day collecting water for her family - give her the tools to carry more water more efficiently and that means that a little less time is required to collect water, so she can dedicate more time to getting an education, learning a skill, or taking care of her family.

 A family might have water piped into their home, but the water comes out of the tap dirty because of broken infrastructure.
 Installing a household filter ensures safe water in the home for drinking, health, and hygiene purposes.

 Community centers like schools, churches, and clinics are places where people naturally congregate.
-Installing a water purifier in a school can serve hundreds of students a day and encourage attendance.
+Installing a chlorine generator in a school can serve hundreds of students a day and encourage attendance.

 Projects include multiple solutions for every level of the community: